designstem/projects/triangles/index.md

 > ~**Triangle is the fundamental element** that polygons and polyhedra are made of.~

-~So let’s see, what type of triangles exist and what kind of relations exist between triangle’s sides and angles, that we can use in our project.~
+~Let's consider what type of triangles exist and what kind of relations exist between a triangle’s sides and its angles, suitable for use in our project.~

 -